MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsiwmi/nf-scsiwmi-scsiportwmigetreturnstatus.md

 # ScsiPortWmiGetReturnStatus macro

 ## -description

 The <b>ScsiPortWmiGetReturnStatus</b> routine returns the status of a WMI SRB.
+<div class="alert"><b>Note</b>  The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
+Instead, we recommend using the <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-driver">Storport driver</a> and <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/storage/storport-miniport-drivers">Storport miniport</a> driver models.</div><div> </div>

 ## -syntax

 ````
 UCHAR ScsiPortWmiGetReturnStatus(